Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 Modern scholars emphasize that the Hijab is not merely an article of clothing but a legal and ethical requirement that serves two core purposes:

 • Dignity and Protection: It fulfills the Qur'anic command (33:59) to establish a woman's identity and reduce potential harassment.
+This is rooted in "What Is the Purpose of Hijab?", which defines its role in the social and legal code.

 • Compliance: The clothing must fulfill the conditions of Hijab (looseness, non-revealing, covering the hair) rather than conforming to a specific national or cultural style.